Alliedium/awesome-nexus/README.md

 1) Provide the name of proxy

-2) Check the "HTTP" checkbox and provide a Port value you may use for this repository (at the screenshot it's 8181)
+2) Check the "HTTP" checkbox and provide a Port value you may use for this repository (at the screenshot it's 8181).
+This port can be used to access this repository directly as an API endpoint.
+More info about connectors can be found [here](https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/docker-registry/ssl-and-repository-connector-configuration).
+So, if your Nexus instance is running inside of Docker container, or it is running on a separate VM behind a firewall, you would need to ensure that this port is available outside (from your local machine), and open it or forward if needed.

-3) Check "allow anonymous docker pull"
+4) Check "allow anonymous docker pull"

-4) Provide the URL of the remote storage (for example, https://registry-1.docker.io).
+5) Provide the URL of the remote storage (for example, https://registry-1.docker.io).
 Note: each proxy repository can use only one remote storage

-5) For the Docker index, select Use Docker Hub
+6) For the Docker index, select Use Docker Hub

-6) Check "Allow Nexus Repository Manager to download and cache foreign layers" checkbox (info: [link](https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/docker-registry/foreign-layers)).
+7) Check "Allow Nexus Repository Manager to download and cache foreign layers" checkbox (info: [link](https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/docker-registry/foreign-layers)).
 Remain the regexp by default

-7) Please don't forget to apply to the repository the cleanup policy which has been created at the [Post-Install steps] -> [Create Cleanup policies for each types of repo] section of this guide
+8) Please don't forget to apply to the repository the cleanup policy which has been created at the [Post-Install steps] -> [Create Cleanup policies for each types of repo] section of this guide

 ![10](https://user-images.githubusercontent.com/74211642/203739321-f299e06f-32ed-416f-8305-819c1b335cd0.png)